BrendaManrique/cod-dictionaryUniques/readme.md

 Thanks!
 --------------
-Again, thanks for taking a look at my solution.
+Again, thanks Craig for taking a look at my solution.
 Please feel free to drop me a line if you have any questions!